 18-year-old Spanish sensation Pedri played more games in the 20-21 season than any other player in the world with a staggering 73 matches.
 This has raised concerns about the impact these demands will have on his future health.

 Since his move to FC Barcelona last summer, he has had a meteoric rise making his debut in La Liga as well as for Spain’s senior national team.
-The season included his first ever major championship, Euro 2020, where he won the Young Player of the Tournament.
-It was immediately followed by his second, representing Spain in their run to the 2020 Olympics Gold Medal match.
+The end of the club season was immediately followed by his first ever major championship, Euro 2020, where he won the Young Player of the Tournament.
+This came back-to-back with his second, representing Spain in their run to the 2020 Olympics Gold Medal match.

 Over 11 months, the opportunity to rest for Pedri has been limited with an average of a game every 4.5 days and overseas travel of well over 100,000 km.
-A rapid increase in physical load, a still maturing body and a lack of recovery are well-researched risk factors for future injury problems.
+A rapid increase in physical load, a still maturing body and a lack of recovery have strong evidence as risk factors for future injury problems.

 Responsibility for Player Welfare

 Who is responsible for protecting Pedri’s health from the dangers of an excessive workload?
-We can’t expect him to be accountable for this.
+We can’t expect this to be be placed on his young shoulders.
 Players put pressure on themselves to play, especially young talents who are desperate to establish themselves, as well as having the pressure and expectations of the coach, fans and media.
 A player who refused to play in order to rest would likely receive strong public condemnation.

 When asked about a holiday after the Olympics, his reply was “I'll do what Barca tell me to do."